Introduction to Windows 10

 In this lesson, you will explore two Windows 10 features: OneDrive and Cortana.
 OneDrive is a cloud storage solution that lets you store files and folders both on your PC as well as the Microsoft cloud.
 Cortana is Microsoft's personal digital assistant that can help find files, folders, apps, and settings on your PC as well as information on the Internet.

 In this lesson, you will learn how to organize your photos and view them using Windows 10's Photos App.
-You will also see how to view individual photos, draw and rotate, and auto-enhance your shots.
-And, you will learn about the Photos App editing tools for adjusting brightness and contrast, cropping, and more.
+You will see how to view individual photos, draw and rotate, and auto-enhance your shots.
+You will also learn about the Photos App editing tools for adjusting brightness and contrast, cropping, and more.

 It's likely that you have seen references to .com sites in ads and elsewhere.
 This lesson introduces Edge, the program that provides access to websites like Facebook, Twitter, Google, and many others.